Africa's First Innovation Ecosystem dedicated to Assistive Technology launched In Nairobi, Kenya

 Themes: AT 2030

 10th of June 2019.
-Today, at Nairobi Innovation Week, GDI Hub and Kenyan partners will launch the world’s first Assistive Technology Innovation Accelerator with a high-level discussion on Inclusive Innovation.
+Today, at Nairobi Innovation Week, GDI Hub and Kenyan partners will launch the Africa’s first Assistive Technology Innovation Accelerator with a high-level discussion on Inclusive Innovation.
 Held at the University of Nairobi, the Inclusive Innovation roundtable will host key innovators, disabled people, Government, stakeholders, assistive technology experts and diversity champions to set the agenda for Innovate Now over the coming 3-5 years.

 The Accelerator will be part of the Innovate Now programme, a £1.5m investment in African businesses that will provide advanced business and technical support to accelerate over 100 start-ups and assistive technology innovations based within the thriving technology ecosystem in Nairobi.

 Applications to be part of Innovate Now are open from the 10th of June to the 10th of August 2019 on the website innovationchallenge.fund.
 The chosen innovators will join the accelerator for 3 months from September to November this year.